KevinRCole/javascript-quiz/README.md

 ## March 19, 2022

 This is a UW Coding Bootcamp project that requires me to use JavaScript, HTML, and CSS ot create an interactive multiple choice quiz about JavaScript.
-The project requires me to request user input, and then manipulate, process,that input, to create and display output, using JavaScript and JavaScript API's.
+The project requires me to request user input, and then store, manipulate, and process that input to create and display output, using JavaScript and JavaScript API's.

 ## Description